 - Operational logs for critical software packages deployed, such as HTTP servers and database servers

 - Asset scans on your virtual machines (VMs) to inventory installed software packages, running processes, and services

 - Periodic vulnerability assessments

 USM Anywhere analyzes these logs in these stages:

 Stage 1: Collects logs from systems and software running in your environment

 Stage 2: Configures log line processing and generates events

 - Includes IP addresses and timestamps culled from extracted log-line data

 - Adds other data to the event, such as security context and environmental information

 AT&T Cybersecurity distributes the AWS Sensor as a CloudFormationCloudFormation templates define specific AWS resources (for example, Amazon EC2 instances and IAM permissions) that enable AWS to automate the provisioning and configuration of the service ("stack").
-Template in two different forms.
-The one that you use depends on the type of AWS environment where you want to deploy it (a Virtual Private Cloud or the EC2-Classic).
+Template in a virtual private cloud (VPC).

 The deployment process for an initial USM Anywhere Sensor in your AWS environment consists of these primary tasks: